 uTorrent is a freeware client using BitTorrent protocol to download files from peer-to-peer networks.
 From a Mac user’s standpoint, torrents are great because they offer a vast variety of files stored on torrent trackers.
 Using peer-to-peer file sharing allows uTorrent users download items from multiple sources at the same time.
 Provided there are enough users (seeders) distributing some data, the download speed is quite fast.
 However, there are times when uTorrent can get slow and sluggish on a Mac.
+The speed of downloading files can be critical when downloading programming templates if you need to do your homework on computer science.
+If the download speed does not allow you to do the work on time, you can always get help with programming assignments from professionals.
+But if you still want to speed up downloading uTorrent on your Mac, the information provided below should help you.
 Read on to learn how to speed up uTorrent downloads on your Mac.

 Why Does uTorrent Get Slow on My Mac?